-- 4.9.1 The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed. - 4.9.2 It is the School's practice that all applicants to whom an offer of employment is made must complete a medical self-declaration form.
-For appointments to teaching roles, consent will be sought for a medical report from the applicant's GP, in addition to the medical self-declaration form.
-The information contained in the medical self-declaration form and /or medical report will be reviewed by the Bursar.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra-curricular activities, layout of the School etc. If the Bursar has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
+- 4.9.1 The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed. - 4.9.2 It is the School's practice that all applicants to whom an offer of employment is made will be referred to the school's Occupational Health provider via an online portal on the company's website.
+The applicant's contact details, together with their job description, are uploaded to the online portal by HR and if further information is required this is sought directly by the Occupational Health company contacting the applicant.
+Occupational Health send the school confirmation of medical fitness which is kept on the employee file.
+No medical information is kept by HR.
+If the Occupational Health provider have any concerns about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant and the Occupational Health provider.
 The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment. - 4.9.3 The School is aware of its duties under the Equality Act 2010.
 No job offer will be withdrawn without first consulting with the applicant, obtaining medical evidence, considering reasonable adjustments and suitable alternative employment.